History of Gilston by John Clarke

 Time passes, and by the year 1260 the timber-framed thatched farmhouses are occupied by the nobility, and their pigs lived outside in pig-sties.
 They also had money which gradually, and with some reluctance on the nobles’ part, percolated into the village.
 The church was rebuilt in a much larger and grander style, with a sturdy bell-tower (no spire as yet) and fine interior fittings.
 But there were at this stage no pews for the congregation, and on the walls the Devil still prodded Gilston’s first streakers into the fiery pit.

 But amongst the nobility were people who for the first time actually loved their village, and did not just treat it as a money-box.
 Lady Alys de Ros was a fine example of this new breed.
 A daughter of one of the great families of England, she lived at Overhall.
 Widowed, she devoted herself to the relief of the poor and needy, and the care of their children.
 When the villagers carried Lady Alys to her final resting place in the church in 1375 there was genuine grief for a much loved resident.
-In stark contrast to the late unlamented Geoffrey, Lady Alys lies in the church to this day in the left-hand side aisle under a simple stone inscribed ALYS ROS.
+In stark contrast to the late unlamented Geoffrey, Lady Alys lies in the church to this day in the northern side aisle under a simple stone once inscribed ALYS ROS.

 In 1348, when Gilston was barely two centuries old, its very existence was threatened by the Black Death.
 The village did survive, but only after a third to a half of all the residents had succumbed to this fearsome plague; and it took a long time to recover.